-The add-on stand has a wheel, which helps to move the whiteboard room-to-room, a lithium-ion battery runs the display over two hours.
+The add-on stand has a wheel, which helps to move the whiteboard room-to-room, and a lithium-ion battery runs the display for over two hours.
 Of course, you have to pay extra bucks for these add-on features.

 The 3:2 aspect ratio screen comes with an extremely thin bezel, just 15.5mm around all sides.
-The Surface Hub 2S uses an IPS panel, Microsoft named it as PixelSense Display, offers 10bit colors, and outstanding color accuracy out of the box.
+The Surface Hub 2S uses an IPS panel, Microsoft named it as PixelSense Display, which offers 10bit colors, and outstanding color accuracy out of the box.
 Alongside finger touch, you can draw on paper with an active pen.

 For the remote conference, the included 4K camera delivers excellent image captures.
 The camera can be attached to all sides of the display.
 There is a full-band 8-element MEMS microphone array to ensure a smooth voice in the conference, the integrated stereo speakers also deliver crystal clear sounds.

-As Surface Hub is combined with an already known software suite like Microsoft Office, there is no special training required for most users.
+As Surface Hub is combined with an already-known software suite like Microsoft Office, there is no special training required for most users.
 You can install additional software from Microsoft Store.
 Unfortunately, Microsoft Store still has limited third-party applications compared to Google Play.

-ViewSonic IFP6550: Best 65 inch Interactive Display for Business
+ViewSonic IFP6550: Best 65-inch Interactive Display for Business

-The 65” Inch ViewSonic Viewboard IFP6550 provides an excellent digital whiteboard experience and incredible collaboration feature.
+The 65” Inch ViewSonic Viewboard IFP6550 provides an excellent digital whiteboard experience and incredible collaboration features.
 The IFP6550 has a much larger 65” inch screen and similar computing power as Vibe at a slightly lower price.